NeuralEnsemble/elephant/doc/developers_guide.rst

 Using the issue tracker
 -----------------------

-If you find a bug in ElePhAnT, please create a new ticket on the `issue tracker`_, setting the type to "defect".
+If you find a bug in Elephant, please create a new ticket on the `issue tracker`_, setting the type to "defect".
 Choose a name that is as specific as possible to the problem you've found, and in the description give as much information as you think is necessary to recreate the problem.
 The best way to do this is to create the shortest possible Python script that demonstrates the problem, and attach the file to the ticket.

-If you have an idea for an improvement to ElePhAnT, create a ticket with type "enhancement".
+If you have an idea for an improvement to Elephant, create a ticket with type "enhancement".
 If you already have an implementation of the idea, open a pull request.